galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 # Galaxy and Slurm

 At the top of the stack sits Galaxy.
 Galaxy must now be configured to use the cluster we've just set up.
 The DRMAA Python documentation (and Galaxy's own documentation) instruct that you should set the `$DRMAA_LIBRARY_PATH` environment variable so that DRMAA Python can find `libdrmaa.so` (aka slurm-drmaa).
-Because Galaxy runs under supervisor, the environment that Galaxy starts under is controlled by the `environment` option in `/etc/supervisor/conf.d/galaxy.conf`.
+Because Galaxy runs under systemd, the environment that Galaxy starts under is controlled by the `environment` option in systemd service unit that the ansible role manages.
 The galaxy task should thus be updated to refer to the path to slurm-drmaa, which is `/usr/lib/slurm-drmaa/lib/libdrmaa.so.1`:

 > ### {% icon hands_on %} Hands-on: Making Galaxy aware of DRMAA